-In the past, China successfully borrowed ideas, technology, and capital from abroad to fuel its development, but the One Belt One Road strategy is a major shift in its approach.
-Rather than look to other countries for a development roadmap as it has in the past, China is now looking to export its own models for growth, said Chhibber.
-China used the project in 2013 as a development strategy focused on encouraging cooperation between China and surrounding states.
-Chhibber called the project “a coming out party” for China, “a way to utilize the unused capacity of China externally and better balance China’s development strategy internally.”
+Chhibber said rather than looking to other countries for a development roadmap, China is now looking to export its own models for growth.
+And he called the project – which was used in 2013 as a development strategy focused on encouraging cooperation between China and surrounding states – “a coming out party” for China, “a way to utilize the unused capacity of China externally and better balance China’s development strategy internally.”

-Chhibber said that for the 21st century to become an Asian century India and China must cooperate with each other.
-India is a large and growing market for China and China runs a large trade surplus with India.
+Chhibber said that for the 21st century to become an Asian century, India and China must cooperate with each other.
+India is a large and growing market for China, and China runs a large trade surplus with India.
 Open confrontations would be disastrous for both states’ economic potential, and Chhibber said the two states need to maintain a long-term perspective focused on cooperation to avoid future conflicts.

 Chhibber said India needs to demonstrate how much China needs its cooperation if a more cooperative relationship is going to develop.
 “India has to have enough cards in the game to demonstrate that a confrontation with them would be very costly for China.”